Your browser is out of date.

 Endangered Snow Leopard © Pixabay / Pexels

-Other wildlife species are run freely through the park and can easily be encountered.
+Other wildlife species live freely through the park and can easily be encountered.
 Don’t forget to keep your distance and be respectful of the wildlife and environment during your visit to Tajik National Park.

 Visit